wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-python/fme-python-event-batching.md

 >
 > **Event Timing:** The timer starts when the first event is added to the queue.
 If the time interval expires before the event count reaches the *events\_per\_request* threshold, the events are dispatched anyway.
 >
-> **Manual Flushing:** You can trigger the dispatch of events before the batch limit or time interval is reached by manually calling the flushEvents() method.
+> **Manual Flushing:** You can trigger the dispatch of events before the batch limit or time interval is reached by manually calling the flush\_events() method.

 <br />

 ## Flushing Events Manually (Flush Events API)

 In some situations, events can be sent immediately, before the batch size or time interval is reached.
-This can be done using the flushEvents() method, which manually triggers the event dispatch.
+This can be done using the *flush\_events()* method, which manually triggers the event dispatch.

 ```python
 # Call the following method only if you need to manually flush the events; otherwise, it can be ignored.